L-Lemos/manim-animations/PressureVolumeSatCurve/README.md

 An animation on saturation curves in the pressure x volume chart for water.
-Built as a resource for thermodynamics teaching.
+It was built as a resource for thermodynamics teaching.

-To run this notebook on an interactiv Binder environment, click the linke below:
+To run this notebook on an interactive Binder environment, click the link below: